-The Rear ParkSense® Chime Volume settings can be selected from the DID or Uconnect® System.
+The Rear ParkSense Chime Volume settings can be selected from the DID or Uconnect System.
 The chime volume settings include LOW, MEDIUM, and HIGH.
 The factory default volume setting is MEDIUM.
-To make your selection, press the "Rear ParkSense® Vol." button on the touchscreen, until a check-mark appears next to setting, indicating that the setting had been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
-ParkSense® will retain its last known configuration state through ignition cycles.
+To make your selection, press the "Rear ParkSense Vol." button on the touchscreen, until a check-mark appears next to setting, indicating that the setting had been selected.
+ParkSense will retain its last known configuration state through ignition cycles.